-When you visit Dragon’s Teeth in Kapalua, you can easily imagine yourself in the mouth of a giant dragon.
-The unusual rock formations resemble jagged teeth jutting from a massive jaw along the windswept coast.
+When you visit Dragon’s Teeth along Kapalua’s windswept coast, you can easily imagine yourself in the mouth of a giant dragon.
+The unusual rock formations resemble jagged teeth jutting from a massive jaw.

 To find Dragon’s Teeth Trail, head towards the intersection of Lower Honoapilani Road and Office Road in Kapalua.
 Just off Lower Honoapilani Road, you’ll see a small public parking area.
 There’s a small public parking lot at the top of the trail.
 The following Google Map shows the bird’s eye view of the area.
 Dragon’s Teeth is flanked by two gorgeous Maui beaches — Oneloa Bay and D.T.
 Fleming.